digitalrightswatch/digitalrightswatch.org.au/content/blog/2023-04-26-democratising-digital-economies.md

 The report also recommends that the government establish a Joint Standing Committee on Digital Affairs to help develop a more sophisticated understanding of digital and technology policy and reiterates calls for the Attorney General to implement strong privacy reforms.

-_“The internet provides us with the social infrastructure we need to stay connected.
+_"The internet provides us with the social infrastructure we need to stay connected.
 Connecting with each other, sharing our creativity and learning about the world has always been the best part of the internet.
 In public hands we can create better ways to connect online that doesn&#8217;t invade our privacy, sell our attention or drive us apart.&#8221;_

 You can read our full submission outlining what we think would start to democratise digital economies below, or <span style="text-decoration: underline;"><a href="/wp-content/uploads/2023/04/Submission-on-democratising-digital-economies.pdf" target="_blank" rel="noreferrer noopener">download the pdf here</a></span>.

-You can also read our joint letter with Electronic Frontiers Australia, Professionals Australia, Per Capita’s Centre for New Industry, The Australia Institute’s Centre for Responsible Technology and ANU’s Tech Policy Design Centre <span style="text-decoration: underline;"><a href="/wp-content/uploads/2023/04/Joint-letter-on-a-Digital-Affairs-Committee.pdf" target="_blank" rel="noreferrer noopener">here</a></span>.
+You can also read our joint letter with Electronic Frontiers Australia, Professionals Australia, Per Capita's Centre for New Industry, The Australia Institute's Centre for Responsible Technology and ANU's Tech Policy Design Centre <span style="text-decoration: underline;"><a href="/wp-content/uploads/2023/04/Joint-letter-on-a-Digital-Affairs-Committee.pdf" target="_blank" rel="noreferrer noopener">here</a></span>.

 <div data-wp-interactive="" class="wp-block-file">
   <a id="wp-block-file--media-5e299b1a-442f-4592-9fda-e58263a69345" href="/wp-content/uploads/2023/04/Submission-on-democratising-digital-economies.pdf">Submission-on-democratising-digital-economies</a><a href="/wp-content/uploads/2023/04/Submission-on-democratising-digital-economies.pdf" class="wp-block-file__button wp-element-button" download aria-describedby="wp-block-file--media-5e299b1a-442f-4592-9fda-e58263a69345">Download</a>